 GSL Defense Training’s Personal Protection for Teens course will include:

 NRA gun safety rules

 We’ll make sure students know and understand those basic firearm safety rules that will keep them safe for life.

 How should you store your firearms?
 So they are inaccessible to unauthorized persons.
 We’ll make sure your teens know and understand this simple, proven method to avoid theft and accidents.

 The judicious use of deadly force

 You don’t want your kids shooting through a door or window when they are scared, do you?
-There’s a lot of misinformation out there, including from America’s Vice-President.
+There’s a lot of misinformation out there, including from America’s former Vice-President.
 We’ll teach your young adults an overview of the “rules of the road” when it comes to the judicious use of deadly force, allowing them to act to the standard by which they will be judged.

 How to avoid becoming a victim